swedishKinda/AccelEdDevSample/README.md

 # AccelEdDevSample
-Project I did for Accelerate Education's interview process
+Project I'm working on for Accelerate Education's interview process